 HistorySpanish gore metal band Haemorrhage has rendered years of service to the underground complete with some of the most gruesome music and imagery ever.
 The group was sown together in 1990 by Jose and Luisma who used the Devourment monicker.
 The band attacked the scene first with the Grotesque Embryopathology demo of 1992.
+The group travelled to the Czech Republic to play at Silesia Open Air Fest to open for Dark Funeral and Vital Remains in 2000.
 An EP called Loathesongs was released in 2000 featuring covers of songs by Carcass, UFO, Impaled Nazarene an others.
 The Spaniards would later appear on Razorback Records' tribute to Impetigo.
 2001's Scalpel, Scissors And Other Forensic Instruments was a sampler of the band's earlier work.
-Home Sweet Morgue was released by Morbid Records with different cover artworks.
+Morgue Sweet Home was released by Morbid Records with different cover artworks.
 The band would tour with Cryptopsy, Spawn and Profanity in order to support the album.
 The Spanish grind unit has a myriad of split-releases, EPs and has toured with CSSO, Dead Infection and others.
 The band's split with Impaled, called Dementia Rex, was released by Razorback Records in August, 2003.
 Morbid Records released its new DVD Visions From The Morgue in December of 2003.
 The band's Apology For Pathology album appeared in January of 2006.
 The band had retained its line-up despite several years of absence.
 The Kill Sessions was recorded live in the studio.

 HAEMORRHAGE - ANATOMICAL INFERNO - MORBID

 Morbid Records is making amends for releasing that album by the Ashes You Leave band.
 Just look at the German label's releases this month!
 Apology almost accepted, guys.